Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Introduction

-Here, we propose a way of developing CFD software based on methods and techniques available in AI libraries, which can simplify its development by repurposing the AI libraries to perform the same operations that CFD software would normally do.
-In this way, for example, a convolutional neural network (CNN) can be repurposed to become a structured multigrid solver, where the convolution operator is equivalent to the restriction operator and the smoothing steps are performed using a neural network.
-By repurposing readily available software, we expect that the development of CFD can benefit in at least three areas: (i)~deployment to different computer architectures (such as TPUs and new AI processors with distributed memory) will be more efficient, and the resulting code will be specifically optimised for that architecture; (ii)~reduction of the implementation time and lowering of the entry barrier by making the code more ``high-level'' than current CFD software implementations.
-We agree with \citet{Beck2021}, that the approach taken here and in~\citet{Zhao2020,Wang2022} can be (iii)~easily combined with trained neural networks, either of physics-informed or physics-aware approaches or for including subgrid-scale models based on neural networks, leading to a seamless integration machine-learning models with fluid solvers.
-In fact, some researchers have used matrices that are related (within a multiplicative constant) to finite difference discretisations in physics-informed approaches~\citep{Zheng2020}.
-However, in the physics-informed approach, a neural network is trained albeit with a loss that is constrained to obey particular physical laws, so the discretisation will not be satisfied exactly.
+We propose a novel way of developing CFD software based on methods and techniques available in AI libraries, which can simplify both development and deployment whilst performing the same operations that CFD software would normally do.
+In this way, for example, a convolutional neural network (CNN) can be repurposed to become a structured multigrid solver, where downsampling and upsampling convolutional layers are equivalent to the restriction and prolongation operators, and the smoothing steps are performed using Jacobi iterations also realised through a convolutional layer.
+By repurposing readily available machine-learning software using Neural Physics, we expect that the development of CFD can benefit in at least four areas: (i)~deployment to different computer architectures (such as new AI processors with distributed memory) will be more efficient, and the resulting code will be specifically optimised for that architecture; (ii)~optimisation tasks will be more viable due to the differentiability of the solvers; (iii)~the development of hybrid physics-based and data-driven methods~\citep{Um2020,Beck2021} becomes very convenient within our framework, as both types of method can be represented by neural networks (untrained and trained) removing any communication issues between programs in different languages; (iv)~reduction of the implementation time and lowering of the entry barrier by making the code more ``high-level'' than current CFD software implementations.